 What a great feeling!
-We have been receiving thank you notes from the various organizations that Project Grace was able to donate to this year and again, what a great feeling!
-Reading about the many ways the monies helped and how they are being or have been used is so rewarding.
-We, meaning all of you, our Gracie’s Tribe members and Project Grace supporters, have made a positive, loving and expanding ripple of support for our Wisconsin neighbors with neuro-developmental differences.
+We have been receiving thank you notes from the various organizations that The Project Grace Foundation was able to donate to this year and again, what a great feeling!
+Reading about the many ways the monies helped and how they are being used is so rewarding.
+We, meaning all of you, our Gracie’s Tribe members and Marth ‘n Grace for The Project Grace Foundation supporters, have made a positive, loving and expanding ripple of support for our Wisconsin neighbors with intellectual and developments disabilities.
 We may receive the notes but the thanks goes out to all of you.
 You Rock!!!!

 One is a refined statement but, who can stop at just one?
 Two or more become an “armscape”.
 Color, texture, line, shape, form, value, pattern, balance, space, contrast, emphasis, proportion, rhythm and harmony all on one or both wrists.
 Create your own wrist work of art.
 Feast your eyes on a few that other tribe members created this summer.
 Don’t forget to text, call, email or stop by to start or add to your “armscape”.